Farewell To A Man’s Prose

 True to his name, he seemed to care a lot about prose, and he had published lots of it, along with lots of poems, some of which I found and read.
 He had been stationed in Guantanamo, which informed his relatively warm stance on Fidel Castro.
 He wanted to see assault weapons banned.
 He worried about the freedoms denied to Palestinians.
 His one brush with virality was a surreal hit on LaVar Ball that he’d accidentally directed at LeVar Burton.
 He regretted an early union to "a woman who later became the infanous [sic] Ida Iocco, an ill-fated marriage that sourer [sic] both of our lives and I remained a bachelor the rest of my life."
 He described himself as an independent, disappointed after voting twice for Barack Obama, later galvanized by Donald Trump.
 He said his short fiction had once won an honorable mention from PEN America.
 For a time he was an insurance salesman.
 He took pride in his intellectual lineage as an Italian.
 Once he sold a van and started a music magazine—without any government handouts, mind you.
 And he wasn’t too worried about head trauma in sports, having experienced all this:

 People with unhealthy relationships to their cell phones like to talk about “parasocial” interaction.
 I have been led to believe that they are everywhere—all around me are normal people, projecting themselves into richly textured emotional relationships with public figures who have never spoken or typed a word in return.
 Yet here was something different.
 This was not a widely beloved influencer blasting streaming video out to thousands, but rather a unknown nonagenarian discovered completely by chance.
 His page was a rabbit hole in which I’d arbitrarily chosen to take up residence.
-If @proseman were any kind of figure in my life, he would be an ethnically impossible grandfather, sending me the sporadic garbled text—non sequitur remembrances of more comfortable world, or reactionary worries about a new world slipping just out of reach.
+If @proseman were any kind of figure in my life, he would be an ethnically impossible grandfather, sending me the sporadic garbled text—non sequitur remembrances of a more comfortable world, or reactionary worries about a new world slipping just out of reach.
 Call it a para-papaw relationship.

 While my initial curiosity was the crudeness and unpredictability of his takes—their naked prejudice, their tragicomic tangents, their constant invitations to debate—I began to wonder about the person behind the takes, and even began to wonder what he’d have to say about a given moment in American life.
 I'd often check in and find out.
 His page offered me a live index of Florida Man’s political consciousness, more granular and direct than any belabored several thousand-word New York Times attempt at the same.
 Over time he seemed to sour on Trump, begging him repeatedly to “act presidential,” but he never quite quit him.
 Whenever @proseman had gone a few months without tweeting, we’d collectively wonder how he was faring, and those thoughts grew grimmer over the last year.
 He never had much at all to say about the pandemic, beyond this: